Bodybuilding vs CrossFit

 CrossFit

-A high-intensity fitness program combining weightlifting, gymnastics, and metabolic conditioning with constantly varied, functional movements performed in group settings.
+A high-intensity fitness program blending weightlifting, gymnastics, and metabolic conditioning with constantly varied, functional movements.
+Emphasizes general physical preparedness and competitive workouts.

 Primary Goal